 Most Gothic art was created anonymously…for the glory of God, not the artist.
-But much of the art here was sculpted around the year 1500 when the Renaissance spirit, so strong in Italy, was creeping north.
-With the humanism of the Renaissance, man was allowed to shine — and artists — like Anton Pilgram, a master builder of this cathedral — were recognized as creators too.
+But much of the art here was sculpted around the year 1500, when the Renaissance spirit, so strong in Italy, was creeping north.
+With the humanism of the Renaissance, man was allowed to shine, and artists — like Anton Pilgram, a master builder of this cathedral — were recognized as creators also.

-For a handy do-it-yourself budget tour, hop on tram number one and make the loop.
+For a handy do-it-yourself budget tour, hop on tram #1 and make the loop.
+[The loop now requires a change of tram lines to tram #2 at the Schwedenplatz stop, as tram #1 no longer goes all the way around.]
 In my guidebooks, I like to describe self-guided tours that take advantage of handy public transport routes like this.

-The Austrian parliament is neo-Classical — because democracy came from ancient Greece.
-The city hall is neo-Gothic — recalling the age when local merchants ran the government.
-Museums are neo-Renaissance — for a spirit learning.
-And Vienna's Court Theater is neo-Baroque — the age when opera and theater flourished.
+The Austrian parliament is Neoclassical — because democracy came from ancient Greece.
+The city hall is Neo-Gothic — recalling the age when local merchants ran the government.
+Museums are Neo-Renaissance — for a spirit of learning.
+And Vienna's Court Theater is Neo-Baroque — the age when opera and theater flourished.

 For centuries Vienna was ruled by the Habsburg family.
 They had two luxurious palaces in Vienna.
-The Schönnbrunn palace, with its expansive grounds standing at the edge of town, was their summer residence.
+The Schönbrunn Palace, with its expansive grounds standing at the edge of town, was their summer residence.
 Their main palace, the Hofburg, dominates the town center.
-This imposing and sprawling complex grew with the family empire from the 13th century until just before World War I, when this last "new wing" opened.
+This imposing and sprawling complex grew with the family empire from the 13th century until just before World War I, when this last "new" wing opened.

-While the last Habsburg checked out in 1918, the palace still houses the Austrian president's office and it's the home of hundreds of government workers, the Spanish Riding School, and the Vienna Boys' Choir.
-And the palace itself is open to the public.
+While the last Habsburg checked out in 1918, the palace is still plenty busy.
+It has the offices of the Austrian president, and it's home to hundreds of government workers, the Spanish Riding School, Vienna Boys' Choir…and the palace itself welcomes the public.

 The lavish Imperial Apartments seem designed to give their royal residents grandeur fit for a god.
 After all, in the age of divine monarchs, kings and emperors like the Habsburgs claimed God himself ordained them to rule with unquestioned authority.
 The Habsburgs were one of a handful of royal families who ruled nearly all of Europe until World War I.

 Six centuries of Habsburgs ruled from here, including Maria Theresa in the late 1700s.
-She was famous for having 16 children and cleverly marrying many of them into the various other royal families around Europe in order to expand her empire.
+She was famous for having 16 children and cleverly marrying many of them into Europe's various royal families in order to expand her empire.

-Wearing his uniform to the end, he never saw what a dinosaur his monarchy was becoming, and never thought it strange that the majority of his subjects didn't even speak German.
-Any citizen had the right to meet with the emperor here in the Audience Room.
-Famously energetic and dedicated to duty, Franz Josef stood at the high table here to meet with commoners.
-They came to thank him for something or ask him a favor.
+Wearing his uniform to the very end, he never understood what a dinosaur his monarchy was becoming, and he didn't think it was strange that so few of his subjects actually spoke German.
+Still, every citizen had the right to meet with the emperor here in the Audience Room.
+Famously energetic and dedicated to duty, Franz Josef stood at this tall table to meet with commoners.
+They'd come ask him a favor or tell him thanks for something.
 Standing kept things moving.

 On the table, you can read a partial list of 56 appointments he had on January 3, 1910.